fedi-e2ee/public-key-directory-specification/Specification.md

 message attributes (which may contain usernames, and usernames are definitely personal data in scope of the *Right to be Forgotten*).

-Consequently, we will add a layer of indirection to the underlying Message storage and Sigsum integration, for handling sensitive attributes (e.g., Actor ID):
+Consequently, we will add a layer of indirection to the underlying Message storage and Transparency Log integration, for handling sensitive attributes (e.g., Actor ID):

 1. Every Message will have a unique 256-bit random key per sensitive attribute.
-These can be generated client-side or provided by the Public Key
-   Directory, so long as the keys never repeat.
+These can be generated client-side or provided by the Public Key Directory, so long as the keys never repeat.
 The Public Key Directory will include a key-generation API endpoint for generating 256-bit keys for this purpose.
 2. Each attribute will be encrypted with the corresponding key from (1), using a committing authenticated encryption mode.
    The encryption steps are described in [a later section](#message-attribute-encryption-algorithm).

 During insert, of an attribute clients will provide both an encrypted representation of the attributes value in `message.<attribute>`, and disclose the accompanying key in the `symmetric-keys.<attribute>` (outside of `message.`, and not covered by the signature).

 When requesting data from the ledger, the Message will be returned as-is (i.e., ciphertext), along with the decrypted Message (provided the key has not been shredded yet).

 To ensure the link between the encrypted message and plaintext message is provable, clients will also generate and publish a commitment of the plaintext.
 This prevents a server from serving the wrong plaintext alongside a given ciphertext and fooling clients into believing it.

-The keys are not included in the Sigsum data, but stored alongside the record in a separate editable database.
+The keys are not included in the Transparency Log data, but stored alongside the record in a separate editable database.

-The decrypted message is also not included in the Sigsum data.
+The decrypted message is also not included in the Transparency Log data.

 To satisfy a "right to be forgotten" request, the key for the relevant blocks will be erased.
 The ciphertext will persist forever, but without the correct key, the contents will be indistinguishable from randomness.
 Thus, the system